pygame-community/pygame-ce/docs/reST/ref/freetype.rst

       | :sl:`Font file path`
       | :sg:`path -> unicode`

       Read only.
-Returns the path of the loaded font file
+Returns the path of the loaded font file or None if it was loaded from a file like object.

    .. attribute:: size